Records Transfer Procedures

 Documentation includes an accurate file list and supporting covering letter.
 Instructions for

-completing the file list can be obtained by contacting the archives.
+completing the file list can be obtained by contacting the email address below.

 Please note that any boxes received by the University Archives without the proper authorization will

 be sent back to your unit, at your unit's expense.